MaazMS/python/python/lambda/DOC/lambed_concept.md

 ### map
 1. map() function returns a map object(which is an iterator) of the results after applying the given function to each item of a given iterable.
 2. The first parameter is the lambda expression and the second parameter is a sequence which in this case it is list.
+3. The difference between `filter ` and `map` is the if use condition in map it return true and false.
+eg `list(map( lambda  no : no % 2 == 0, ls))` it return true and false in list.  where the same program use filter return
+list value.
  ```
 Example
 ls = [1, 2, 3, 4, 5, 6, 7, 8, 9]